 Building on this project SECCCA has secured additional funding under the Victorian government Adaptation Planning Strategy.
 The project will build local government capacity by documenting and sharing the processes and approaches developed during the delivery of “SECCCA’s Asset Vulnerability Assessment Project”, forming a council toolkit.
 This end product will be a guide to assist other Victorian council’s undertake the process themselves.

-Asset Vulnerability Assessment
+PROJECT: Asset Vulnerability Assessment